No Down Payment Auto Loans

 How Does Down Payment Work?

 A down payment is a sum of money the buyer pays at the time of taking out an auto loan before financing the rest.
+Typically, a down payment is a certain percentage of the car's price that you pay upfront.
+This is usually 20% for new cars and 10% for used cars.
+However, the rising car prices have made these down payment amounts hefty, often stretching buyers' budgets.

-What a down payment does: A down payment can lower the principal or amount financed in the loan, this will mean lower payments, and less interest paid.
+A down payment can lower the principal or amount financed in the loan, this will mean lower payments, and less interest paid.

 For example, say you have a 5-year auto loan for $20,000, borrowed at 6.3% interest; a down payment of $5000 would lower your payments from $390 a month to $292 per month.* To see other down payments and terms Check out our Free Auto Loan Calculator.